tamias65/Gaze-Detection-in-iOS-for-Mobile-Application/README.md

 ## Schedule

-Week of 11/8: Investigate use of OpenGL ES libraries
-Week of 11/15: Work on 3D face modeling - DONE
+Week of 11/8: Investigate use of OpenGL ES libraries - DONE Week of 11/15: Work on 3D face modeling - DONE
-Week of 11/22: Work on eye detection - IN PROGRESS
+Week of 11/22: Work on eye detection - DONE
-Week of 11/29: Create gaze estimation and final application
-Week of 12/6: Work on final system tuning and paper presentation
+Week of 11/29: Create gaze estimation and final application - DONE Week of 12/6: Work on final system tuning and paper presentation - DONE